jackstapleton/rdb-autoscaling/whitepaper.md

 ```

 So for every instance that we add to the cluster, the overall memory usage will increase by 150MB.
-The extra 150MB will be negligible when the data volumes are scaled up as much larger servers will be used.
+This extra 150MB will be negligible when the data volumes are scaled up as much larger servers will be used.
 The difference is less prominent in the 4, 8, and 16GB servers in this simulation, so going forward we will use them to compare costs.

 | ![T3a Sizes Total Memory1](ref/img/SimSizesTotalMemory1.png) |
 |---|
 | Figure 3.5: Larger t3a Clusters' Memory Usage - Cloudwatch Metrics |

-The cost of running each cluster was calculated below.
+The cost of running each cluster was calculated, the results are shown below.
+We can see that the two smaller instances have significant savings compared to the larger ones.
+50% savings when compared to running a `t3a.2xlarge`.
+The clusters with larger instances saw just 35 and 38%.

 | Instance | Capacity (GB) | Total Cost ($) | Cost Saving (%) |
 |---|---|---|---|